jrdegbe/zilch__/README.md

 # zilch__

-# Data Engineering on aws
+# Data Engineering on AWS
-This project shows one way to perform a basic Data engineering using mainly AWS and a few open-source tools.
+This project shows one way to perform basic Data engineering using mainly AWS and a few open-source tools.

 ## Table of contents
 - [Overview](#overview)